CopperSpice API 1.8.2

 ExpressionOutput

-If the format is not satisfied, an invalid QDate is returned.
-The expressions that do not expect leading zeroes (d, M) will be greedy.
-This means that they will use two digits even if this will put them outside the accepted range of values and leaves too few digits for other sections.
-For example, the following format string could have meant January 30 but the M will grab two digits, resulting in an invalid date:
+The expressions which do not expect leading zeroes (d, M) will be greedy.
+This means they will use two digits even if this will put them outside the accepted range of values and leaves too few digits for other sections.
+For example, the following format string does not mean January 30 because the M will grab two digits, resulting in an invalid date.

-For any field that is not represented in the format the following defaults are used:
+For any field which is not represented in the format, the following defaults are used.

 FieldDefault value